NealRame/nr-audio-lib/doc/id3v2.3.0.md

 The ownership frame might be used as a reminder of a made transaction or, if signed, as proof.
 Note that the [`USER`](#423-terms-of-use)" and [`TOWN`](#421-TOWN) frames are good to use in conjunction with this one.
 The frame begins, after the frame ID, size and encoding fields, with a `price_paye` field.
 The first three characters of this field contains the currency used for the transaction, encoded according to ISO 4217 [ISO-4217] alphabetic currency code.
 Concatenated to this is the actual price payed, as a numerical string using `"."` as the decimal separator.
 Next is an 8 characters date string (`YYYYMMDD`) followed by a string with the name of the seller as the last field in the frame.
 There may only be one `OWNE` frame in a tag.

     <Header for 'Ownership frame', ID: "OWNE">
     text_encoding               $xx
-    price_payed             <text string> $00
+    price_payed                 <text_string> $00
-    date_of_purchase        <text string>
+    date_of_purchase            <text_string>
-    seller                  <text string according to encoding>
+    seller                      <text_string_according_to_encoding>

 ### 4.25.
 Commercial frame

 This frame enables several competing offers in the same tag by bundling all needed information.
 That makes this frame rather complex but it's an easier solution than if one tries to achieve the same result with several frames.
-The frame begins, after the `frame_ID`, size and encoding fields, with a price string field.
+The frame begins, after the `frame_id                    size and encoding fields, with a price string field.
 A price is constructed by one three character currency code, encoded according                 to ISO 4217 [ISO-4217] alphabetic currency code, followed by a numerical value where `"."` is used as decimal separator.
-In the price string several prices may be concatenated, separated by a `"/"` character, but there may only be one currency of each type.
+In the pr              ice string several prices may be concatenated, separated by a `"/"` character, but there may only be one currency of each type.

 The price string is followed by an 8 character date string in the format `YYYYMMDD`, describing for how long the price is valid.
 After that is a contact URL, with which the user can contact the seller, followed by a one byte `received_as` field.
 It describes how the audio is delivered when bought according to the following list: